syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeMap/Getting-Started.md

 {% endtabs %}

-## Populate TreeMap with data
+## Populating TreeMap with data

 Treemap items can be populated using the DataSource property by setting the defined view model data.
-To render leaf nods for the underlying data, levels and leaf item settings must be specified
+To render leaf nods for the underlying data, levels and leaf item settings must be specified.

 {% tabs %}